 Answer: The city of Cremona, Italy in Lombardy is famous for its luthier makers of stringed instruments.
 Since the 16th century, crafting high-quality violins?

-Answer: Vittorio and Marcello Villa are Italian violin markers, In their workshops in Cremona, Italy they make violins, violas, cellos, the bow of the baroque instrument according to Stradivari, Guarneri, Amati violin making style.
+Answer: Vittorio and Marcello Villa are Italian violin markers, In their workshops in Cremona, Italy they make violins, violas, cellos, and the bow of the baroque instrument according to Stradivari, Guarneri, Amati violin making style.

 Answer: 1- Stentor, 2- Knilling, 3- Cremona, 4- Cecilio, 5- Mendini.